 - Offline caching, local storage and client-side SQL database.
 These facilities allow Web applications to function more like native apps, even if no internet connection is available.

+with greater cross-browser compatibility and consistency due to the ubiquity of Flash.”
 Adobe (maker of Flash since its 2005 acquisition of Macromedia) likely agrees.
 And for better or worse, they’ve decided to address this shortcoming of HTML 5, even at risk of diminishing their Flash platfrom.
 Yesterday Adobe announced that their hugely popular Deamweaver Web design authoring tool would directly support HTML 5 and CSS 3 development.
-In fact, the Adobe Dreamweaver CS5 HTML5 Pack is downloadable now from Adobe Labs.
+In fact, the Adobe Dreamweaver CS5 HTML5 Pack is downloadable now from Adobe Labs